bodenlab/GRASP-suite/content/post/protocols/index.md

 ### Download all members of protein family

 - In UniProt, decide on a family identifier, e.g. "DapA", and remove questionable entries, e.g. sequence fragments
-- Execute search and download as FASTA, e.g. go to https://www.uniprot.org type in query `family:"dapa family" fragment:no`, download as FASTA, save as `db-100.fa`
+- Execute search and download as FASTA, e.g. go to https://www.uniprot.org type in query `family:"dapa family" fragment:no`, download as FASTA, save as `db-100.fa` ("100" because it is 100% of the family.)

 ### Create BLAST database